sol4ik/db-alcohol/README.md

 We implemented a web-application using Python **Flask** and **psycopg2** package to manage access to database.

 ### Usage

+### For development
-In order to start the application, you need to run the following commands in the terminal.
+In order to start the application, you need to clone this repository and then run the following commands in the terminal.

+    cd db-alcohol

     virtualenv venv
     source venv/bin/activate

     pip install -r requirements.txt

-    export FLASK_APP=modules/main.py
+    export FLASK_APP=modules/app.py
     flask run

-### For development
+Now you're welcome to work with our project!